Dieterbe/influx-cli/README.md

-commandline client for influxdb, in Go similar to mysql, pgsql, etc. except suckier, for now.
+commandline client for influxdb, in Go similar to mysql, pgsql, etc.

 features
 --------